pairing4good/tdd-react-18-template/README.md

 ### Reformatting Code

 [ESLint](https://eslint.org/)'s auto fix command reformats your files to fit the configured [ESLint](https://eslint.org/) rules.
 Beyond linting [Prettier](https://prettier.io/) provides configurable coding styles.
 [Prettier](https://prettier.io/) rules are configured in the `.prettierrc` file at the root of this repository.
-By running the command `npm run format` the code files will be rewritten to fit the configured coding styles.
+By running the command `npm run lint:fix` the [Prettier](https://prettier.io/) rules will be included in the [ESLint](https://eslint.org/) formatting rules.
 It's important that teams have clear coding standards and libraries like [Prettier](https://prettier.io/) can help teams configure and adhere to their own standards.

 ## Code Coverage